CKs-Technology-News/PrivacyTools/README.md

 >  Do not blindly apply into any third-party DNS server, there are variables to consider like latency, privacy & security as well as the region you are from.
 Since I am from the EU/Swiss I only can list a handful providers.
 Listing 3 alternatives for every country would be too much for my list.

-Key factors about DNS-over-HTTPS short: DOH
+Key factors about DNS-over-HTTPS or short: DOH
 - Most ISP supporting [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) among some other well-known security standards.
 - If you are using a VPN you should use your VPN provider's DNS server to minimize parties of trust, use one and exactly the same DNS and do not mix multiple DNS servers and resolvers across the OS, router, software e.g. Browsers.
 If you are not using any VPN and there is no censorship you should use your ISPs DNS server.
 - Under no circumstances should encrypted DNS be used to bypass censorship because violations may still be recorded and observers will still know what IP addresses your accessing.